interlay/interbtc-spec/polkabtc-spec/docs/source/spec/oracle.rst

 The implementation of the oracle **is not part of this specification**.
 PolkaBTC assumes the oracle operates correctly and that the received data is reliable.

-.. todo:: Update BTC Parachain status to ``ORACLE_OFFLINE`` if oracle stops receiving sending price data, and recover (using :ref:`recoverFromORACLEOFFLINE`) when data becomes available again.

 Data Model
 ~~~~~~~~~~